-About Legacy 2.0
+About the CANFAR Legacy Project

-Monthly* or Annual Membership
+Annual or Monthly Membership

 The Legacy Group held their launch event in the private home of one of its members and has secured long-term financial commitments from its growing membership.
-The continued fundraising efforts of the Legacy Group will help CANFAR fund research projects focused on designing more effective prevention programs targeting the young gay male community.
+The continued fundraising efforts of the Legacy Group helped CANFAR fund research projects focused on designing more effective prevention programs targeting the young gay male community.

-In April 2012, Legacy Group Ottawa with Legacy Group committee Chairs Chris Kelly and David Hoe, hosted their very first reception.
+In April 2012, Legacy Group Ottawa with Legacy Group committee Chairs, Chris Kelly and David Hoe, hosted their very first reception.

 In 2013, the Legacy Group welcomed members from Vancouver.
-All three cities and their chairs, Christopher Kelly (Toronto), David Hoe (Ottawa) and Christopher Garland (Vancouver) hosted private receptions throughout the year to engage influential business leaders from the gay community.
+All three cities and their Chairs, Christopher Kelly (Toronto), David Hoe (Ottawa) and Christopher Garland (Vancouver), hosted private receptions throughout the year to engage influential business leaders from the gay community.

 Funding Research Initiatives